lbastigk/Nebulite/doc/Commands.md

 #### `set`

 ```
-Set a key to a value in the JSON document.
+Set a key to a string value in the JSON document.

-Usage: set <key> <value>
+Usage: set <key> [value]

-Note: All values are stored as strings.
+If no value is provided, the value will be set to an empty string.
 ```

 #### `set-fps`